VEZY/XploRer/README.md

   - [x] Put back the scene node

 In a more distant future (v2):

+  - [ ] Add a vignette about the mtg format, and on the basics (navigate, get value…)

   - [ ] Add 3d plotting when geometry attributes are available.
 Make it
     compatible with XPlo and OpenAlea.